7evam/liveAuction/README.md

 # Live Auction App

+## About this App

+Live Auction works by using socket.io (not necessarily websockets) to have clients communicate bidirectionally in real time with a 'source of truth' living on the server.
+Try adding an item to bid, opening up the app in another window, and bid away.
+The bidding mechanism only accepts bids if they are higher than the current highest bid.
+For now, bidders are identified with their socket id.
+The timer resets every time a valid bid is placed.
+When the timer reaches 0, whoever has the highest bid is rewarded the item for the current price.

 ## User stories:

-As a user I want to have a platform to bid on items in a live auction style As a bidder, I want to be able to see how much time is left before a bid is final As a collector, I want to see everything I've won in an auction
+As a user I want to have a platform to bid on items in a live auction style

+As a bidder, I want to be able to see how much time is left before a bid is final

+As a collector, I want to see everything I've won in an auction

 ## Wireframe/ERD: